 The Big Moves You Need to Know

 Henry Schein (Dentrix) acquired Jarvis Analytics in March 2024, embedding predictive analytics directly into the Dentrix ecosystem.
 They also launched "Linkit," enabling what they call an industry-first seamless digital workflow within Dentrix.
-The strategy is clear: make the Dentrix ecosystem so integrated that leaving becomes increasingly painful.
+The strategy is clear: make the Dentrix ecosystem so comprehensive that practices benefit from keeping everything under one roof.

 Patterson (Eaglesoft) partnered with Weave in January 2025, bundling communications and payment processing directly into Eaglesoft.
 Patterson's subscription revenue grew 27% in fiscal 2024 while perpetual license sales dropped 11%.
-Read between the lines: they are pivoting Eaglesoft to subscription-only pricing beginning in 2026.
-If you are on a perpetual license, the clock is ticking.
+The direction is clear: they are pivoting Eaglesoft to subscription-only pricing beginning in 2026.
+If you are on a perpetual license, it is worth planning for this transition.

 Planet DDS posted 28% year-over-year growth and now supports more 100+ location DSOs than any other cloud-based dental PMS.
 With 14,500 practices and 175,000 users, they have become the default platform for large dental service organizations.